dhruvang93/CloudComputing/City of Vancouver DAP/Readme.md

 ---

-## Step 6: Implementing the Data Pipeline using AWS Glue
+## Implementing the Data Pipeline using AWS Glue

 - **Data Sources (AWS S3)**: Datasets for 2023 (`BuildingPermit2023`) and 2024 (`BuildingPermit2024`) are sourced from S3 buckets.
 - **Standardization**: Columns such as `TypeOfWork`, `Year`, and `Count of Each Work` are standardized for both datasets.